ahmedmangood/ahmedmangood/README.md

 ### :woman_technologist: About Me :
 - 👋 Hi, I’m @ahmedmangood
-- 👀 I’m currently working as a Web Developer Using Next.js.
+- 👀 I’m currently working as a FullStack Developer Using Next.js.

 ### :hammer_and_wrench: Languages and Tools :
 <div>